OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 For a better description of OTP generation, refer to the [MFA CS](Multifactor_Authentication_Cheat_Sheet.md#something-you-have), where the pros and cons of every implementation are provided.

 One implementation can be found over for [Authy](https://www.twilio.com/docs/authy/tutorials/two-factor-authentication-python-flask).
-If you don't want to rely on applications (such as Authy, Google/Microsoft Authenticator, etc.), you can generate QR codes and send them from the server for the user to scan using their device.
-The following python library, [pyotp](https://github.com/pyauth/pyotp), helps the developer implement any of the methods discussed in this section.
+If you don't want to rely on applications (such as Authy, Google/Microsoft Authenticator, etc.), there are libraries like pyotp, which helps the developer implement on their own any of the methods discussed in this section.

 > OTPs can be sent through other channels as well, such as emails and SMSs.
 [Various attacks and weaknesses](https://en.wikipedia.org/wiki/SIM_swap_scam) have been identified in SMS that it is [preferrable not to use them for OTPs](https://auth0.com/blog/why-sms-multi-factor-still-matters/).